Do people often say you're too hard on yourself, or do you see yourself as UNsuccessful or UNattractive?

 You will find understanding and acceptance here.
 Some of us are overly focused on body image and what we feel is not always real.

-Always choose progress above perfection.
+Always choose progress over perfection.

 I’ve worked as a therapist for over 30 years and I’ve noticed that image is so important to people, particularly women, that it easily becomes an obsession.
 Obsessions are often a symptom of BFRBs.

-Reading through the trichotillomania forums reveals an almost universal distortion of our hair, bodies, faces and even personalities.
+Reading through trichotillomania forums reveals an almost universal distortion of our hair, bodies, faces and even personalities.
 Natural, you might say, since a good percentage of the users of this site are looking for self-help for an eating disorder, PICA or BFRBs, including Dermatillomania (compulsive skin picking), all of which affect the appearance, as well as our view of ourselves overall.